ipfs/js-ipfs-repo-migrations/README.md

 * `/src/repo/lock.js`:`lock()` - locking repository that uses file system
 * `/src/repo/lock-memory.js`:`lock()` - locking repository that uses memory

-Migration has to have a test coverage.
+Every mgration has to have a test coverage.
 Tests for migration should be placed in `/test/migrations/` folder.
 Most probably you will have to plug the tests into `browser.js`/`node.js` if they require specific bootstrap on each platform.

 #### Empty migrations